Pythonaholic-Team/project-agreement/README.md

 ### What hours will you be available to communicate?
-Day by day we will gather to arrange our schedule.
+Day by day we will gather to arrange our schedule,but mainly it will be in the morning at 9:00AM.

 ### What platforms will you use to communicate (ie. Slack, phone …)?
 Slack, Discord and Zoom.